steinwurf/build-images/README.rst

     docker push ghcr.io/steinwurf/foo-2:latest

-If your image works as intented after you have tested it for your use-case, you can then build it and push it with the 1.0.0 tag.
+If your image works as intended after you have tested it for your use case, you can then build it and push it with the 1.0.0 tag.
-Versioned tags are assumed to work (unless they are very outdated) and latest tag is used for testing in general.
+Versioned tags are assumed to work (unless they are very outdated) and the latest tag is used for testing in general.

-Make sure to commit the 'foo-2' folder to this Github repository to keep the packages in sync with this repository.
+Make sure to commit the 'foo-2' folder to this GitHub repository to keep the packages in sync with this repository.

 By default when you add a new image, the package on the repo will be 'private'.
-Make sure to change it's visibility to public in the specific package's settings on Github.
+Make sure to change its visibility to public in the specific package's settings on GitHub.
-If there are special circumstances where the package should not be public, find and ask someone capable about it.
+If there are special circumstances where the package should not be public, find and ask someone capable of it.

 Versioning
 ----------